-- Graduating majors of the department have found careers in business and industry, in urban and regional planning agencies, in departments of federal and state governments, and in teaching.
+- Graduates have found careers in business and industry, urban and regional planning agencies, departments of federal and state governments, and teaching.

 - Professional roles include city or regional planner, cartographer, demographer, resource analyst, land or economic developer, location analyst, and teacher/professor.

-- Many graduates find that an undergraduate degree in geography is an excellent foundation for advanced graduate work or professional training in planning, business, or law.
+- An undergraduate geography degree is an excellent foundation for advanced graduate work or professional training in planning, business, or law.